motis10/HappnFacebookFinder/README.md

 # Happn Facebook Finder

-Get facebook profile page of Happn user
+<b>Only for SU (rooted devices)</b>
+This is an example project that find facebook user page of last seen happn user.